 Richmond has an incredible smorgasbord of tasty food courts to dive into, many of them serving authentic international dishes and offering great value for your dining dollars.
 But while the courts at Aberdeen Centre, Lansdowne Centre, CF Richmond Centre, and Parker Place have lots of fans, some locals (and savvy visitors) regularly beeline to the lesser-known President Plaza.

-Located just steps from Aberdeen Canada Line Station, this fancy-free upstairs food court has the chatty feel of a Singapore hawker market, complete with independent mom-and-pop stands serving a surprisingly diverse array of tempting dishes.
-With time to spare and an appetite to sate, we dived in and sampled some of the best options at the dozen or so stands.
+Just steps from Aberdeen Canada Line Station, this small, fancy-free upstairs food court is a hidden gem, complete with seven mom-and-pop-style independent stands serving a diverse array of dishes and snacks.
+With time to spare and a yawning appetite to sate, we dived in and sampled some of the best options.
+Still hungry?
+On your departure, save time for a cream puff or two from the wildly popular Little Fox Bakehouse on the first floor.

-Northern Chinese is the approach at the O'Tray Noodle stand, located just to your right as you step off the escalator.
-And while the menu—with dishes from noodle soups to a succulent little beef-packed burger—has handy English translations, the friendly staffers are also more than happy to recommend some of the dishes that regulars have come to love.
+Northern Chinese is the approach at this stand, located just to your right as you step off the escalator.
+And while the menu––with dishes from noodle soups to a succulent little beef-packed burger––has handy English translations, the friendly staffers are also more than happy to recommend some of the dishes that regulars have come to love.

 Don’t miss: the utterly delicious jianbing is a warm, savoury pancake wrap with crispy edges that was originally created as a regional breakfast staple.
-Flavoured with chopped green onions and sweet and spicy sauces, then folded in on itself (they’ll also slice it into sandwich-like triangles if you’re sharing), it’s an eggy comfort food classic that quickly wins over many first-time President Plaza visitors.
+Flavoured with chopped green onions and sweet and spicy sauces, then folded in on itself (they’ll also slice it into sandwich-like triangles if you’re sharing), it’s an eggy comfort food classic that quickly wins over many first-timers.

-Don’t miss: the perfect accompaniment to your Beijing doughnut bread, the silken tofu soup at Chef Cong Cong has a delightfully velvety texture and is suffused with a wide array of flavours—including soy, cilantro, pickled vegetables, and black fungus.
+Don’t miss: the perfect accompaniment to your Beijing doughnut bread, the silken tofu soup here has a delightfully velvety texture and is suffused with a wide array of flavours––including soy, cilantro, pickled vegetables and black fungus.
 It’s a fortifying treat, and you might want to add a second doughnut to mop it all up.